What is Team Foundation Version Control

 Team Foundation Version Control (TFVC) is a centralized version control system.
 Typically, team members have only one version of each file on their dev machines.
 Historical data is maintained only on the server.
 Branches are path-based and created on the server.

 TFVC lets you apply granular permissions and restrict access down to a file level.
-Because your team checks in all their work into your Team Foundation server, you can easily audit changes and identify which user checked in a changeset.
+Because your team checks all its work into Team Foundation Server, you can easily audit changes and identify which user checked in a changeset.
 By using compare and annotate you can identify the exact changes that they made.

 Get started by creating a project, configuring your workspace, and reviewing and sharing your code.
 You can use any one of these clients or IDEs: